The Duchess of Sussex Meghan Markle has Irish roots, and one of her relatives worked in Windsor Castle as part of the household staff.

 The family moved to Canada after Thomas died, before moving on to the USA.

-The 36-year-old Suits star has been one of the most talked about people in the media ever since her relationship with Prince Harry was made public.
+However, she has become one of te most talked about women in the world ever since the beginning of her relationship with Prince Harry.

 There has been much discussion about her mixed family heritage.
 Her father is of Dutch-Irish descent and her mother is African-American.